Pathfinder 2e - The Goblin Handbook

 - City Scavenger: Not worth an Ancestry Feat.
 Maybe a Skill Feat, but not an Ancestry Feat.

 - Goblin Lore: Trained in three skills is good for a single feat.

-- Goblin Scuttle: Bonus movement on your Reaction is neat, but it's only a Step and Stepping isn't especially helpful because attacks of opportunity are so rare.
+- Goblin Scuttle: Bonus movement on your Reaction is neat, but it's only a Step.
+Possibly helpful for back-line characters, but I'm not certain if it's worth a feat.